theislab/sfaira/docs/adding_datasets.rst

     # sfaira test <path>`` TODO
 ..

+11. Make loader public.
-11. You can contribute the data loader to public sfaira as code through a pull request.
+        You can contribute the data loader to public sfaira as code through a pull request.
         Note that you can also just keep the data loader in your local installation or keep it in sfaira_extensions if you do not want to make it public.
         Note that we do not manage data upload!
         During publication, you would upload this data set to a server like GEO and the data loader contributed to sfaira would use this download link.

 .. code-block::